-The masterplan has been prepared for Stirling Council and the Loch Lomond and the Trossachs National Park Authority by 7N Architects, with assistance from Nick Wright Planning.
+The masterplan has been prepared for Stirling Council and the Loch Lomond and The Trossachs National Park Authority by 7N Architects, with assistance from Nick Wright Planning.

-It has been prepared in consultation with landowners, developers, internal consultees at the local authorities, key agencies and community organisations who are playing a key role in the development of a Local Place Plan for Callander.
+It has been prepared in consultation with landowners, developers, internal consultees at the local authorities, key agencies and The Callander Partnership who are playing a key role in the delivery of their Local Place Plan for Callander.

-Once approved, the masterplan will have formal status as Planning Guidance, meaning that it should be treated as a material consideration in determining planning applications.
+The masterplan has formal status as Planning Guidance, meaning that it should be treated as a material consideration in determining planning applications.
+The next page illustrates how this sits within the wider planning framework.